-Give tomatoes plenty of room to grown and stake them instead of caging them.
+Give tomatoes plenty of room to grow and stake them instead of caging them.

-The airflow will keep the plants dry, and make it difficult for the rot to spread if they are spaced apart.
+The airflow will keep the plants dry, and make it difficult for the rot to spread if the tomato plants are spaced apart.

-Pruning tomato plants will allow for better airflow and active growing plants
+Pruning tomato plants will allow for better airflow and actively growing plants

 Mulching tomato plants deters the spread of spores, which causes early and late blight.